paluigi/sdmx/doc/howto/create.rst

     for order, id in enumerate(D):
         dsd.dimensions.append(Dimension(id=id, order=order))

-    # `A` only has 1 element, but this code will work with more.
+    # `A` only has 1 element, but this code will work with 2 or more.
     for id in A:
         dsd.attributes.append(DataAttribute(id=id))

     for id in M:
         dsd.measures.append(PrimaryMeasure(id=id))

+    # No longer needed
     del D, M, A

 .. note:: This is a minimal example, so we don't further describe the structure, even though :mod:`sdmx.model` offers the full SDMX information model.

-   We could, for instance, use a :class:`.CodeList` to add internationalized names, annotations, and other information to the codes "PT" and "USD" used for the "UNIT_MEASURE" attribute, and thus restrict the values of this attribute to the codes in that list.
+   We could, for instance, use a :class:`.Codelist` to add internationalized names, annotations, and other information to the codes "PT" and "USD" used for the "UNIT_MEASURE" attribute, and thus restrict the values of this attribute to the codes in that list.

    Or, we could add :class:`.Concept` objects to give a full description of what is meant by "REF_AREA"—regardless of whether it appears as a dimension or an attribute.

 Populate a data set with observations
 =====================================

 The next step is to convert the data frame to :class:`.Observation` objects.
-We define a new function, ``make_obs``, and use the built-in method :meth:`pandas.DataFrame.apply` to run it on each row of ``data``.
+We define a new function, ``make_obs``, that operates on one row of the data frame.
 The function generates a single Observation object by using the different columns as key values (for dimensions), attributes, or the observation value, as appropriate.

 .. ipython:: python